Aisle5Oakland/aisle5oakland.github.io/_beermenu/68-Almanac-Sunshine-Opportunity.md

  - is_malty: " "
  - is_sour: " "
  - is_fruity: "True"
-long_desc: "Sunshine & Opportunity is a mixed fermentation saison brewed with oats and wheat, fermented with a blend of our house brewer’s yeast, brettanomyces and lactobacillus, and aged in oak barrels and foedres.
-Finally, the beer is dry-hopped with a delicate touch of Citra hops for an aroma of lemon-lime and peach skin."
+long_desc: "Sunshine & Opportunity is a mixed fermentation saison brewed with oats and wheat, fermented with a blend of our house brewer’s yeast, brettanomyces and lactobacillus, and aged in oak barrels and foedres."
 ---